InesCardinot/InesCardinot/README.md

 👋 Hi,I'm @InesCardinot

-- 🤔 &nbsp; Exploring new tecnologies and solve software's threats for become the world a safety place to connect.
+- 🤔 &nbsp; Exploring new tecnologies and solve software's threats to make the world a safety place to connect.
 - 🎓 &nbsp; Master of **CyberSecurity** at <a href="https://www2.fab.mil.br/unifa/">AirForce University - UNIFA</a>.
 - 🌱 &nbsp; Explore Malwares and code vulnerabilities.